Are You a True Believer in God?

-Perhaps your journey of faith in God has been more than one or two years, and perhaps in your life over these years you have endured much hardship; or perhaps you have not been subjected to hardship and instead have received much grace.
-It may also be that you have experienced neither hardship nor grace, but instead have lived a life most ordinary.
-Regardless, you are still a follower of God, so let us fellowship about the subject of following Him.
-However, I must remind all who read these words that the word of God is directed toward all those who acknowledge God and all those who follow God, not toward all people at large, including those that do not acknowledge God.
-If you believe that God is speaking to the multitude, to all people in the world, then the word of God will have no effect upon you.
-So, you should keep all the words close to your heart, and do not place yourself outside the scope of them.
+You may have walked the path of faith in God for more than one or two years, and perhaps you have endured much hardship in your life during these years; or perhaps you have not endured much hardship, and have instead received much grace.
+It may also be that you have experienced neither hardship nor grace, but lived a rather unremarkable life.
+Regardless, you are still a follower of God, so let us fellowship on the subject of following God.
+However, I must remind all who read these words that the word of God is directed toward those who acknowledge and follow Him, not toward all people whether they acknowledge Him or not.
+If you believe that God speaks to the masses, to all people in the world, then God’s word will have no effect upon you.
+Thus, you should remember all of these words in your heart, and not always exclude yourself from them.
 In any case, let us speak of what is happening in our house.

-You should all now understand the true meaning of believing in God.
-The meaning of faith in God that I previously spoke related to your positive entry.
-This is not so today.
-Today I would like to analyze the essence of your faith in God.
-Of course, this is guiding you from the negative aspect; if I do not do so, then you will never know your true countenance and will forever boast of your devoutness and faithfulness.
-In other words, if I do not unearth the ugliness deep within your hearts, then each of you will place a crown upon your head and give all glory to yourself.
-Your haughty and arrogant nature drives you to betray your own consciences, to rebel against and resist Christ, and to reveal your ugliness, thereby exposing to the light your intentions, notions, excessive desires, and eyes full of greed.
-And yet you continue to profess that you will dedicate your life to the work of Christ, and you repeat again and again the truths that were spoken by Christ long ago.
-This is your “faith.”
-This is your “faith without impurity.”
-I have held man to a very strict standard all along.
-If your loyalty comes with intentions and conditions, then I would rather not have any of your so-called loyalty, for I abhor those who deceive Me through their intentions and extort Me with conditions.
-I only wish for man to be loyal to none other than Me, and to do all things for the sake of and to prove that one word: faith.
-I despise your use of sweetened words to make Me rejoice.
-For I always treat you with complete sincerity and so I wish for you to also act toward Me with a true faith.
-When it comes to faith, many may think that they follow God because they have faith, otherwise they would not bear such suffering.
-Then I ask you this: Why is it that you never revere God though you believe in His existence?
-Why, then, do you have no fear of God in your heart if you believe in His existence?
-You accept that Christ is the incarnation of God, so why do you hold such contempt and act so irreverently toward Him?
+You should all now understand the true meaning of faith in God.
+The meaning of faith in God of which I previously spoke related to your positive entry.
+Today is different: Today, I would like to analyze the substance of your faith in God.
+Of course, this is guiding you from a negative aspect; if I did not, then you would never know your true face, and would forever boast of your piety and faithfulness.
+It is fair to say that if I did not expose the ugliness in the depths of your hearts, then each of you would place a crown upon your head and keep all the glory for yourselves.
+Your arrogant and conceited natures drive you to betray your own consciences, to rebel against and resist Christ, and to reveal your ugliness, thereby bringing to light your intentions, notions, extravagant desires, and eyes full of greed.
+And yet you continue to prattle on about your lifelong passion for the work of Christ, and repeat again and again the truths long ago spoken by Christ.
+This is your “faith”—your “faith without impurity.”
+I have held man to a strict standard throughout.
+If your loyalty comes with intentions and conditions, then I would rather be without your so-called loyalty, for I abhor those who deceive Me through their intentions and extort Me with conditions.
+I wish only for man to be absolutely loyal to Me, and to do all things for the sake of—and in order to prove—one word: faith.
+I despise your use of blandishments to try to make Me rejoice, for I have always treated you with sincerity, and so wish for you to also act with true faith toward Me.
+When it comes to faith, many may think that they follow God because they have faith, and would not endure such suffering otherwise.
+So I ask you this: If you believe in God’s existence, why do you not revere Him?
+If you believe in God’s existence, why is there not the slightest fear of Him in your heart?
+You accept that Christ is the incarnation of God, so why do you hold Him in contempt?
+Why do you act irreverently toward Him?
 Why do you openly judge Him?
-Why do you always watch His movements?
+Why do you always spy upon His movements?
 Why do you not submit to His arrangements?
 Why do you not act in accordance with His word?
-Why do you extort and rob Him of His offerings?
-Why do you speak in the place of Christ?
-Why do you judge whether or not His work and His word are correct?
+Why do you try to extort and rob Him of His offerings?
+Why do you speak from the place of Christ?
+Why do you judge whether His work and His word are correct?
 Why do you dare blaspheme Him behind His back?
 Are these and others what constitute your faith?

-Every part of your speech and behavior reveals the elements of unbelief in Christ that you carry within.
-Your motives and goals for what you do are pervaded by unbelief; even the look in your eyes and the breath you exhale are tainted with such elements.
-In other words, each of you, during every minute of the day, carry with you elements of unbelief.
+In your words and behavior are revealed elements of your unbelief in Christ.
+Unbelief pervades the motives and objectives of all you do.
+Even the character of your gaze contains the unbelief in Christ.
+It can be said that minute by minute, each of you harbors the elements of unbelief.
 This means that, at every moment, you are in danger of betraying Christ, for the blood that runs through your body is infused with unbelief in the incarnate God.
-Therefore, I say that the footprints you leave upon the path of belief in God are not substantial.
-Your journey along the path of belief in God is not well grounded, and you are instead simply going through the motions.
-You are always skeptical of the word of Christ and cannot immediately put it into practice.
-This is the reason that you do not have faith in Christ, and always having notions about Him is another reason that you do not believe in Christ.
-Always retaining skepticism about the work of Christ, letting the word of Christ fall on deaf ears, having an opinion on whatever work is done by Christ and not being able to properly understand it, having difficulty putting down notions no matter the explanation you receive, and so on; these are all elements of unbelief mixed in your hearts.
+Therefore, I say that the footprints you leave on the path of faith in God are not real; as you walk the path of faith in God, you do not plant your feet firmly upon the ground—you are merely going through the motions.
+You never fully believe the word of Christ and are incapable of immediately putting it into practice.
+This is the reason you do not have faith in Christ.
+Always having notions about Him is another reason you do not have faith in Him.
+Forever being skeptical about the work of Christ, letting the word of Christ fall on deaf ears, having an opinion on whatever work is done by Christ and not being able to correctly understand this work, struggling to put aside your notions no matter what explanation you receive, and so on—these are all the elements of unbelief mingled within your hearts.
 Though you follow the work of Christ and never fall behind, there is too much rebellion mixed in your hearts.
 This rebellion is an impurity in your belief in God.
-Perhaps you do not agree, but if you cannot recognize your own intentions from it, then you shall surely be one who will perish.
-For God perfects only those who truly believe in Him, not those who are skeptical of Him, and least of all those who follow Him despite never having believed that He is God.
+Perhaps you do not think this is the case, but if you are incapable of recognizing your intentions from within this, then you are bound to be among those who perish, for God perfects only those who truly believe in Him, not those who are skeptical of Him, and least of all those who reluctantly follow Him despite never having believed that He is God.

-Presently, there is still much unbelief within you.
-Try looking diligently within yourselves and you will surely find your answer.
-When you find the real answer, then you will admit that you are not a believer of God, but rather one who deceives, blasphemes, and betrays Him, and one disloyal to Him.
+Today, much unbelief remains within you.
+Look hard within yourselves, and you will surely find your answer.
+When you find the real answer, then you will admit that you are not a believer in God, but rather one who deceives, blasphemes, and betrays Him, and one who is disloyal to Him.
 Then you will realize that Christ is no man, but God.
-When that day comes, then you will revere, fear, and truly love Christ.
-Presently, your faith is only thirty percent of your heart, while seventy percent is possessed by doubt.
-Any deed done and any sentence spoken by Christ can cause you to form notions and opinions about Him.
-These notions and these opinions stem from your complete unbelief in Him.
-You admire and fear only the unseen God in heaven and have no regard for the living Christ on earth.
+When that day comes, you will revere, fear, and truly love Christ.
+Presently, only thirty percent of your heart is filled with faith, while the other seventy percent is filled with doubt.
+Everything Christ does and says is liable to give you notions and opinions about Him, notions and opinions that stem from your complete unbelief in Him.
+You admire and fear only the unseen God in heaven, and have no regard for the living Christ on earth.
 Is this not also your unbelief?
-You yearn only for the God who did work in the past but do not face up to the Christ of today.
-These are always the “faith” mingled in your hearts that does not believe in the Christ of today.
-I do not underestimate you, for there is too much unbelief within you, too much of you that is impure and must be dissected.
-These impurities are a sign that you have no faith at all; they are a mark of your renouncement of Christ and brand you as a betrayer of Christ.
-They are a veil covering your knowledge of Christ, a barrier to your being gained by Christ, an obstacle preventing your being compatible with Christ, and a proof that Christ does not approve of you.
+You yearn only for the God who did work in the past, but do not face up to the Christ of today.
+All this is the “faith,” forever mixed in your hearts, the faith that does not believe in the Christ of today.
+I am in no way underestimating you, for there is too much unbelief within you, too much of you that is impure and must be dissected.
+These impurities are a sign that you have no faith at all; they are a mark of your renouncement of Christ, and they brand you as a betrayer of Christ.
+They are a veil covering your knowledge of Christ, a barrier to your being gained by Christ, an obstacle to your compatibility with Christ, and proof that Christ does not approve of you.
 Now is the time to examine all parts of your life!
-Doing so will profit you in every way imaginable!
+Doing so will benefit you in every way imaginable!